-Jennifer holds a Master’s of Public Administration from the University of Michigan (Dearborn), and a Bachelor’s in Human Resource Development from Oakland University.
-She has been employed by SHJ for more than ten years.
-Currently, she serves as SHJ’s Information Manager.
-Jennifer’s family are members of the Birmingham Temple Congregation for Humanistic Judaism, and her two daughters celebrated their Bat Mitzvahs there.
+Jennifer holds a Master’s of Public Administration from the University of Michigan (Dearborn), and a Bachelor’s in Human Resource Development She has been employed by SHJ for more than thirteen years.
+She serves as SHJ’s Information Manager.
+Jennifer’s family are members of the Birmingham Temple , and her two daughters celebrated their Bat Mitzvahs there.
 Married by Rabbi Sherwin Wine in the early 1990s, Jennifer and her husband have been long term members and supporters of Humanistic Judaism.
 Click here to email Jennifer.

 Kathy Tschirhart, Administrative Assistant

 Kathy Tschirhart is the administrative assistant of the Society for Humanistic Judaism and very happy at SHJ.
 Kathy graduated with a Bachelor’s of Science Degree in Occupational Safety and Health from Oakland University in Rochester, MI.
 Click here to reach Kathy by email.
 She will gladly assist you.

 Rabbi Jeremy Kridel, Editor — Humanistic Judaism Magazine